 When the installation has completed, click Finish to launch the Octopus Manager.

-Before you launch the Octopus Web Portal, it’s worth taking note of the other settings such as controlling the Octopus Windows Service, importing and exporting the data Octopus stores in the SQL server, and viewing the master key.
+Before you launch the Octopus Web Portal, it’s worth taking note of the other settings such as controlling the Octopus Windows Service, importing and exporting the data Octopus stores in the SQL server, and viewing the Master Key.

 You can launch the Octopus Web Portal from the Octopus Manager, by clicking Open in Browser.

-Save the Master Key
+Save your Master Key

 Under the storage section, you will see a link to View Master Key.

-When Octopus is installed, it generates a master key which is a random string that is used to encrypt sensitive data in your Octopus database.
-You will need the master key if you ever need to restore Octopus.
+When Octopus is installed, it generates a Master Key which is a random string that is used to encrypt sensitive data in your Octopus database.
+You will need the Master Key if you ever need to restore Octopus.